loqusion/react-ecosystem-learning/README.md

 [Yarn](https://yarnpkg.com/)

-- We currently use Yarn 1, but migrating to Yarn 2 is something to look into for projects not using React Native ([it's incompatible with Yarn 2's PnP](https://yarnpkg.com/features/pnp#incompatible)).
+- I mostly use Yarn 1, but migrating to Yarn 2 is something to look into for projects not using React Native ([it's incompatible with Yarn 2's PnP](https://yarnpkg.com/features/pnp#incompatible)).

 ## NextJS/Vercel